swvanbuuren/mlpyqtgraph/README.md

 # mlpyqtgraph

-Matlab like plotting with pyqtgraph in python
+Matplotlib like plotting with pyqtgraph in python.

 ## Installation